Call for Papers 2025

 • Discipline-specific experiences and research in laboratory-based instruction (e.g., in mechanical, electrical, or chemical engineering)

 ELOS supports a vivid discussion among a diverse group of faculty at the ASEE Annual Conference.
 Hence, the division encourages submissions from both scholars of teaching and learning and educational researchers.
-Collaborative work and submissions from representatives of both groups is also encouraged and very much welcome.
+Collaborative work and submissions from representatives of both groups are also encouraged and welcome.

 Submission Types